kibotrel/42-SnowCrash/level06/Ressources/README.md

 > This script basically takes two arguments (the second is useless), the first one must be an existing file.
 It opens it, do a bunch of regular expression stuff on it and then prints the result on standard output.

-The interesting part the following line:
+The interesting part, the following line:

 ```php
 $a = preg_replace("/(\[x (.*)\])/e", "y(\"\\2\")", $a);